-When Adrienne was seven years old, she published her first book, The Pretty Girl Who Was Smart and the Beautiful Girl Who Was Stupid, and she has had ink on her fingers ever since.
-Adrienne attended Princeton, majoring in English and creative writing and graduating summa cum laude and Phi Beta Kappa.
+When Adrienne was seven years old, she published her first book, "The Pretty Girl Who Was Smart and the Beautiful Girl Who Was Stupid," and she hasn't stopped writing since.
+Adrienne attended Princeton, majoring in English and creative writing; she graduated summa cum laude and Phi Beta Kappa.
 Her thesis on riddles and nonsense verse received the Thomas B. Wanamaker English Language Thesis Prize, and she was awarded several poetry prizes for her creative work.
 After Princeton, she headed to the Iowa Writers’ Workshop, where she was a Teaching-Writing Fellow.
-She is now a PhD candidate in English at Harvard, where she studies poetry and history of the language.
-In addition to juggling her creative and scholarly writing, Adrienne has worked as an editor of fiction books and business books.
+She is currently a PhD candidate in English at Harvard, where she studies poetry and history of the language.
+Adrienne is a widely published nonfiction writer and poet.
+Her debut collection of poetry was published in 2017, and she is now writing a non-fiction book about crossword puzzles.
+In addition to juggling her creative and scholarly writing, Adrienne works as an editor of education books, business books, fiction, and memoir.

 Adrienne is an expert at crafting the perfect admissions essay.
 She has developed many academic and creative writing programs for students, and she delights in working with students, writers, scholars, and professionals to help them refine and develop their craft.
 When she's not consulting, editing, or writing, Adrienne enjoys running, tennis, cycling, and word games, especially Boggle.